rust-stuco/lectures/week7/closures_iterators.md

     num
 };
 ```

-* This looks very similar to functions we've seen
+* This should feel very similar to functions we've seen...
 * Like normal variables, Rust can derive closure type annotations from context!